plone/documentation/docs/backend/generic-setup.md

 ```

-## Creating A Profile
+## Create a profile

-You use `<genericsetup>` directive in your add-on package's `configure.zcml`.
+Use the `<genericsetup>` directive in your add-on package's {file}`configure.zcml`.
 The name for the default profile executed by the Plone add-on installer is `default`.

-If you need different profiles, for example for unit testing, you can declare them here.
+If you need different profiles, for example, for unit testing, you can declare them here.

-XML files for the `default` profile go in the `profiles/default` folder inside your add-on package.
+XML files for the `default` profile go in the {file}`profiles/default` folder inside your add-on package.

 ```xml
 <configure